MyZenbase/documents/security-policy.md

 ### Development process

 - All proprietary company source code is stored in Github under company’s private repository
-- All secrets (DB passwords, API keys, etc.) are stored in a secure cloud storage only accessible to CI/CD tools and to developers on “as needed” basis
+- All secrets for production environment (DB passwords, API keys, etc.) are stored in a secure cloud storage only accessible to CI/CD tools and to developers on “as needed” basis

 ### Cloud Infrastructure